 The Women’s Fund Leadership Committee oversees the activities of the Fund and serves as an advisory committee to the Board of Directors of the Community Foundation for South Central New York, which has the legal responsibility for the operation of the Fund.
 The Leadership Committee’s members (as well as those of other Women’s Fund committees) are drawn from donors to the Fund.

-The Women’s Fund has made $239,814 in grants to over ninety projects and programs at nonprofit agencies throughout the five-county region we serve.
+The Women’s Fund has made $315,751 in grants to over one hundred projects and programs at nonprofit agencies throughout the five-county region we serve.
 We have funded programs that address: sexual violence and domestic abuse, financial literacy, small business development, character and leadership development for girls, services for women veterans, women’s health, parenting skills, Internet safety and more.

 As of December 31, 2022 The Women’s Fund balance was $1,013,915.
 As an endowed fund, we adhere to the Community Foundation’s spending policy of 5%.